 Xperi Corporation (the "Company") completed the acquisition of DTS, Inc. ("DTS"), a publicly-traded developer of sound-based technologies, in December 2016.
 At the time of the acquisition, Tessera Technologies, Inc. and DTS were combined under the newly-formed Tessera Holding Corporation.
-During the first quarter of 2017, the Company introduced its new corporate name, "Xperi Corporation", stock ticker, "XPER", and launched a new corporate logo.
+During the first quarter of 2017, the Company introduced its new corporate name, Xperi Corporation, launched a new corporate logo, and began trading under a new ticker symbol XPER.